 Jump down to Principal Investigators | SERC Staff | Evaluation and Research Team

-Heather MacdonaldChancellor Professor, Geology Department, College of William & Mary
+Heather MacdonaldChancellor Professor, Geology Department, William & Mary

 Eric BaerInstructor, Geology, Highline College

 I am an instructor at Highline College.
 I teach a wide variety of geoscience courses including Geologic Catastrophes and am a PI on the Math You Need When You Need It, a project to develop and test online quantitative support modules for introductory geoscience students.
 I have a particular interest in developing a community of community college faculty to exchange information and ideas about the wide variety of roles that we fill.
 To that end, I have been involved in several projects that support 2YC faculty attendance and participation at the national meetings of the Geological Society of America.
 I have a PhD in volcanology from the University of California Santa Barbara and a Bachelor's degree from Carleton College.

 Jan HodderSenior Lecturer, Oregon Institute of Marine Biology, University of Oregon